JoshuaFancher25/joshua_fancher_assignment2/conway/README.md

-# Conway Game of Life
+# Conway's Game of Life